 Poker machines were the start of something that quickly became one of the most popular categories of online poker.
 Video poker was a great option for many players, especially those who aren’t comfortable playing the traditional game.
-Video poker has been one of the newer game types that started as a mechanical device that was found in bars, and it quickly became a hit.
+Video poker has been one of the newer game types that started as a mechanical device found in bars and it quickly became a hit.
 These days, video poker is a casino staple for players caught between playing slots and table games.

 To understand where video poker is heading, it’s good to know its origins.
 You’ll find the highlights of the history of video poker below.

 It all started in 1891 with the Sittman and Pitt Company based in Brooklyn, New York.
 The company invented a prototype poker machine consisting of five drums, each having 10 playing cards.
 The game worked by inserting a coin and pulling the arm of the machine.
 This caused the drums to spin and when each one stopped, it revealed a poker hand.
 At the time, the law prohibited real money payouts on poker machines, so players would receive prizes that consisted of cigarettes and drinks.

 Not too long after Sittman and Pitt Company produced its prototype, Charles Fey invented the Card Bell.
 The new machine could automatically disperse prizes, with a royal flush paying 20 coins.
 In 1901 Fey created the Skill Draw, which had a “Hold” feature that allowed players to hang onto certain cards so they could choose the reels that spun again.
 It was the first real five-card poker machine.

 While poker tournaments weren’t nearly as common as they are today, the card game itself was.
 Since Sittman and Pitt added the draw feature to machines, poker machines became extremely popular and popped up in almost all liquor stores across the US.